Analysis | Fernando Tatis Jr., the young Padres star, is here to flip bats and bring joy to MLB’s postseason

-Depending on how this next week or three goes, this season could also be known as the year of Tatis.
+Depending on how the next week or three goes, this season could also be known as the year of Tatis.

-Born into a baseball family, signed out of the Dominican Republic at age 16 and called to the majors by the San Diego Padres at 20 — immediately pushing his name near the top of the list of the game’s most talented players — Fernando Tatis Jr. has now, at age 21, exploded across the television sets and the consciousness of the greater sports-watching public.
+Born into a baseball family, signed out of the Dominican Republic at 16 and called to the majors by the San Diego Padres at 20 — immediately putting his name near the top of the list of the game’s most talented players — Fernando Tatis Jr. has now, at 21, exploded across the television sets and the consciousness of the greater sports-watching public.

 It is a bittersweet moment.
-Beginning Tuesday night, when the Padres are to open the Nationals League Division Series against the Los Angeles Dodgers at Globe Life Field in Arlington, Tex., Tatis’s breathtaking skills and magnetic persona will be on nightly display from the shortstop position and in the batter’s box.
+Beginning Tuesday night, when the Padres are set to open a National League Division Series against the Los Angeles Dodgers at Globe Life Field in Arlington, Tex., Tatis’s breathtaking skills and magnetic persona will be on nightly display from the shortstop position and in the batter’s box.
 As a nightly show, there is nothing better.

 But perhaps never have the sad realities of pandemic baseball landed harder than this week, with the Padres-Dodgers showdown, like the other three division series, played at neutral sites without fans, the only atmosphere coming from cardboard cutouts and an iPad full of fake crowd noises.

-Because Tatis may have been born to play baseball — his namesake father played parts of 11 seasons in the majors and groomed his son to be even better — but he exists to capture eyeballs and hearts: a perpetual blur of movements and colors, from his trademark bleached-blond dreadlocks to the hint of pink he wears each game as a nod to his mother’s favorite color.
-He is a force of nature who plays the game with such obvious joy and unfettered emotion, he is almost single-handedly rewriting baseball’s ancient and cryptic unwritten rules.
+Because Tatis may have been born to play baseball — his father played 11 seasons in the majors and groomed his son to be even better — but he exists to capture eyeballs and hearts: a perpetual blur of movement and color, from his trademark bleached-blond dreadlocks to the hint of pink he wears each game as a nod to his mother’s favorite color.
+He is a force of nature who plays the game with such obvious joy and unfettered emotion that he is almost single-handedly rewriting baseball’s ancient and cryptic unwritten rules.

-Anyone who watched the Padres’ epic takedown of the St. Louis Cardinals in the opening round of the playoffs has already gotten a healthy taste of the Tatis experience.
+Anyone who watched the Padres’ takedown of the St. Louis Cardinals in the opening round of the playoffs has already gotten a healthy taste of the Tatis experience.

 When he came to the plate in the bottom of the sixth inning of Game 2 of the best-of-three series — one out, runners on first and second — the Padres were trailing by four runs, and their season was 11 outs from being extinguished.
 To that point, Tatis had done little of consequence in the series, stranding 10 runners on base across a game and a half.